Deep Learning for CMB Foreground Removal and Beam Deconvolution: A U-Net GAN Approach: Simulation Pipeline for Generating Observed CMB Sky Maps

 \subsection{Sky Model and Foregrounds}

 Our simulation pipeline for CMB map generation proceeds in several interconnected stages designed to replicate the complexities of real observational data.
 We begin by using CAMB~\cite{Lewis:1999bs,Howlett:2012mh}\footnote{\url{https://camb.info/}} to compute the theoretical angular power spectrum of the CMB, from which we generate multiple realizations of the CMB sky using HEALPix~\cite{Gorski:2004by}\footnote{\url{https://healpix.sourceforge.io/}}.
+In addition to the temperature anisotropy spectrum $C_{\ell}^{TT}$, the polarization spectra $C_{\ell}^{EE}$ is also used to generate the corresponding Stokes $Q$ and $U$ maps.
+In order to simplify the validation of the polarization response in our simulations, we set the $C_{\ell}^{BB}$ and $C_{\ell}^{EB}$ spectrum to zero.

+From Stokes $Q$ and $U$ maps, we construct the scalar $E$-mode polarization maps by performing a spin-2 spherical harmonic decomposition of the polarization field.
+This transformation is implemented using the \texttt{map2alm} routine from the HEALPix package, which takes as input the Stokes maps $\{I, Q, U\}$ and computes the corresponding harmonic coefficients $(a_{\ell m}^{T}, a_{\ell m}^{E}, a_{\ell m}^{B})$.

+The $E$-mode maps are then obtained by transforming $a_{\ell m}^{E}$ back to real space using \texttt{alm2map}.
+In our simulations, the $B$-mode power spectrum is set to zero ($C_\ell^{BB} = 0$), so only the $E$-mode component contributes to the polarization signal.
+Same procedure applied to foreground maps as well.

 To mimic foreground contamination present in actual CMB observations, we simulate astrophysical foreground emissions using the Python Sky Model (PySM)~\cite{Panexp_2025,Zonca_2021,pysm}~\footnote{\url{https://github.com/galsci/pysm}}.
 PySM generates realistic, frequency-dependent emission maps across six frequency bands \--- 70, 100, 143, 217, 353, and 545 GHz \--- capturing the key foreground components, namely thermal dust emission, synchrotron radiation, and free-free (bremsstrahlung) emission.
 These foregrounds vary both spatially and spectrally, introducing non-trivial structure that complicates CMB signal recovery.
+For each frequency, multiple sets of foreground maps are generated in the Stokes I, Q, and U components to account for both intensity and polarization of the emission.
 We combine the synthetic CMB signal with these foregrounds, and create multi-frequency observations that closely resemble the real CMB sky.